mrd0x/secblog/src/pages/phishing-google-users-by-spoofing-previews/index.md

 ---
-title: Custom GDrive Previews For Malicious Attachments
+title: Custom Previews For Malicious Attachments
 date: "2022-01-23"
 featuredImage: ''
 ---

-A phishing technique that allows attackers to create fake previews for their malicious attachment.<!-- end -->
+A phishing technique that allows attackers to create fake previews for their malicious attachment with Google Mail.<!-- end -->

 # Introduction